 - Permission to discuss the applicant’s file with a third party (optional): Applicants who are unable to speak directly with an admissions counselor (due to distance, expense, etc.) may give the Graduate School permission to communicate with a third party.
-Marquette University requires that this request be made in writing, be signed by the applicant, and specify the name(s) of the third party.
+Marquette University requires that this request be made in writing, be signed by the applicant and specify the name(s) of the third party.

-- Additional application materials as requested by the program: It is the applicant’s responsibility to obtain information about any additional requirements from the Programs section of this bulletin, from the Graduate School or department websites, or from the director of graduate studies in the proposed program.
+- Additional application materials as requested by the program: It is the applicant’s responsibility to obtain information about any additional requirements from the Programs section of this bulletin, from the Graduate School or department websites or from the director of graduate studies in the proposed program.

 - Test Data: One or more tests may be required as part of the admission process.
-Consult the Programs section of this bulletin or the program requirements on the Graduate School forms website for information specific to the applicant’s proposed program.
-Regardless of the test, all scores will be considered unofficial until the Graduate School receives the official scores from the testing agency.
+Consult the Programs section of this bulletin or the program requirements on the Graduate School website for information specific to the applicant’s proposed program.
+Regardless of the test, all scores are considered unofficial until the Graduate School receives the official scores from the testing agency.
 Copies of test scores issued to the applicant are considered unofficial.

 The Graduate School urges applicants to take higher education assessment tests well in advance of the date the scores are needed.
 It usually takes at least six weeks for scores to reach the Graduate School office after the exam.
 Assessment test scores should be relatively recent; scores more than five years old (two years for English proficiency exams) may not be accepted.

 Many graduate programs request a GRE (General Test) score.
 Departments may require applicants to take a “Subject” (advanced) GRE Test.
 Consult the Programs section of this bulletin for specific information.